HD60Hz/squad-lab1-store/README.md

 If we remove the inventory database to trigger the scraping then run _storify_, we will notice a big freeze.
 It is because the REPL is not yet looping
 The scraping starts when the store initializes.
 So everything is blocked till the retrieval of all Home24 articles is finished

-An analogy to this situation would be :
+An analogy to this situation would be:
 Imagine we have a store with an inventory room and a backdoor where our provider can park his truck
 * Actually, we work alone.
 So we need to unload the products and store them in the inventory room.
 Then, and only then we can open our store and start selling ... sucks doesnt it ?!
 * Imagine we have a super slow computer to manage our store.
 So we start working on the computer and every time it freezes for a couple of minutes, we cease the occasion to go and unload a couple of products to the inventory then come back. **THAT IS MULTITASKING**